Kurobe-Unazukionsen Station: Lines

 Kurobe-Unazukionsen Station is served by the high-speed Hokuriku Shinkansen line from Tokyo to Kanazawa, and is located 253.1 km from the official starting point of the line at Takasaki.
 Only semi-fast Hakutaka Tokyo-to-Kanazawa services stop at Kurobe-Unazukionsen, with a roughly hourly service in each direction.

 Station layout

 The station consists of elevated platforms for the Hokuriku Shinkansen, with exits located on the east, west, and south sides of the station building.

 Platforms

 The elevated shinkansen platforms consist of two 312 m long side platforms serving two tracks.
 The platforms are fitted with chest-high platform edge doors.

 The departure melody used for the shinkansen platforms is "Kirameki: Mizu no Miyako kara" (煌～水の都から～), composed by singer-songwriter Kei Takahara, who was born in Toyama Prefecture.

 Facilities

-The station has a "Midori no Madoguchi" staffed ticket office.
+The station has a Midori no ticket vending machine plus".
 Toilets are located on the ground floor, and waiting rooms and smoking rooms are provided on both of the platforms.